hoonzis/hoonzis.github.io/_posts/2015-03-19-neural-networks-f-xor-classifier-and.md

 Neural Networks
 ===============

-Artificial neural networks are computational models with particular properties such as the ability to adapt or learn, to generalise or to cluster and organise data.
+Artificial neural networks are computational models with particular properties such as the ability to adapt or learn, to generalize or to cluster and organize data.
 These models are inspired by the way that the human brain works.
 The building blocks of Neural Networks are inspired by Neurons - the building blocks of our brain.
 Neural Network can be seen as interconnected graph of nodes, where each node takes a role of a neuron.
 Each neuron can receive multiple signals, modify it and send it to other neurons to which it is connected.
 In this graph some vertexes are used to set the input, some of them are used to perform the computation and other onces will hold the output values.

 Nodes are connected by edges which have different weights.
 The weight of the edge specifies how the signals is modified when passing from one node to another.

 ### Perceptron